Young House Love

 • Nail it into place

 We make our cuts using our miter saw and love using a Kreg Crown Pro to help hold the wood in place as we cut.
-It makes this sort of process sooooo much easier because it holds your molding at a the correct 45-degree angle while you cut.
-You can see it in action in the video below:
+It makes this sort of process sooooo much easier because it holds your molding at the correct 45-degree angle while you cut.
+You can see it in action in the video below.

 John using nail gun to attach crown molding to the top of the cabinets